alexfinnarn/express-starter/README.md

 ## Valet Installation
 Laravel thankfully has great documentation for installation located at: https://laravel.com/docs/5.6/valet.
 You will need Homebrew before you run `valet install`, but that command should check for and install PHP, NGINX, and DNSmasq if those aren't installed on your machine.

+The Travis build for this project shows steps you can manually take to install needed dependencies: https://github.com/CuBoulder/express-starter/blob/valet/.travis.yml#L10.
+If you have any issues installing Valet, please refer to the [troubleshooting section](https://github.com/CuBoulder/express-starter#troubleshooting) of this readme.

 ## Express Setup
 Once Valet is installed and you have confirmed `.test` domains are working properly, it is time to set up a site and codebase.